Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 Fitch | N.A. | N.A. | N.A. |

-As of 31 Dec 2022, Tesla did not publish any credit rating regarding its debt obligation in its 2022 annual reports.
+As of 31 Dec 2023, Tesla did not publish any credit rating regarding its debt obligation in the 2023 annual reports.

 Summary

-To recap, Tesla’s debt has been on the decline and reached record lows in recent years.
+To recap, Tesla’s debt has declined considerably and reached record lows in recent years.

-Tesla has enough liquidity to meet its debt payment obligations.
+Tesla has ample liquidity to meet its debt and lease obligations.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Tesla’s SEC filings, annual reports, earnings releases, investor presentations, etc, which are available in Tesla Investor Relations.
+1. All financial figures presented in this article were obtained and referenced from Tesla’s SEC filings, quarterly and annual reports, earnings releases, investor presentations, press releases, etc., which are available in Tesla Investor Relations.

 Disclosure